As a proud albino man with a big bushy white beard, Chris Dent (Albi) makes for a striking figure. With his smooth, almost angelic voice and

 Concert commences with entertainment from the band, but incorporates items from the floor and so the audience end up entertaining the band!

-Gospel in the Maine
+Gospel in the Maine (Vic)

 Gospel in the Maine is a pop-up choir led by Angela Mitten in Castlemaine.
 Gospel in the Maine repertoire ranges from rousing, upbeat gospel songs to deeply moving spirituals.
 As the name of the choir suggests, there is an emphasis on gospel songs from the African-American tradition with a sprinkling of other jazzy, bluesy or soulful songs.
 Ange is based in Central Victoria and has led community singing in Bendigo, Castlemaine, Chewton and Newstead.
 Ange is a warm, playful and inclusive community singing leader who enjoys making singing harmonies fun and accessible.

 A long-time favourite of the Maldon Folk Festival, this group meets monthly to play beautiful music and of course, to share epicurean delights.
 Their music includes tunes from the Celtic countries as well as an exciting Latin based repertoire and individual compositions.
 Festive hand-crafted felt hats, and harps made from unique Australian timbers, are well known signatures of the group.
 Each year, in the winter months, Harpers Bizarre runs a music camp at Cave Hill Creek Recreation Centre, near Beaufort central Victoria, promoting and encouraging interest in Harp Culture.
 Harp maestro Andy Rigby is the group’s Musical Director and fashions many of the harps in his Workshop, just down the road in Malmsbury.
 Check out some of Andy’s exquisite instruments at the Maldon Folk Festival ‘Instrument Makers Exhibition’ on Saturday and Sunday of the Festival.
-Sweet Potato Pie will be performing with Harpers Bizarre at the church service on Sunday morning and the harp concert on Saturday night.

-Jeanette Gillespie & Duncan Brown
+Jeanette Gillespie & Duncan Brown (Vic)

-Will lead the concert as they have in previous years, and involve other festival artists and friends.
+Jeanette and Duncan will lead the concert as they have in previous years, and involve other festival artists and friends.
 Possible participants may include any agreeable festival guests who may be “shanghaied” during the festival!

 Freya and Tom McGowan are a daughter and dad duo from Ballarat, Victoria.
 Freya has been singing since she could string two words together and the pair have been performing live since Freya was six.
 Their influences are on the folk/country side and include Dolly Parton, Patsy Cline, Joni Mitchell & others.
 Freya and Tom have performed live to air on radio, featured on podcasts and have had a busy 2022 with gigs throughout Victoria including Cresfest and Clunes Book Town.